ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 The server indicates a successful response by replying with the following
 requirements:

-* the HTTP status code on the response SHALL be 101 (Switching Protocols).
+* The HTTP status code on the response SHALL be 101 (Switching Protocols).

-* the response SHALL include a Connection header field with value "Upgrade" (note that this requirement is case-insensitive as per {{Section 7.6.1 of HTTP}}).
+* The response SHALL include a Connection header field with value "Upgrade" (note that this requirement is case-insensitive, as per {{Section 7.6.1 of HTTP}}).

-* the response SHALL include a single Upgrade header field with value "connect-ip".
+* The response SHALL include a single Upgrade header field with value "connect-ip".

-* the response SHALL meet the requirements of HTTP responses that start the Capsule Protocol; see {{Section 3.2 of HTTP-DGRAM}}.
+* The response SHALL meet the requirements of HTTP responses that start the Capsule Protocol; see {{Section 3.2 of HTTP-DGRAM}}.

 If any of these requirements are not met, the client MUST treat this proxying